min2ha/ukwa-site/content/target/46786/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: This is a coup, a victory for enemies of democracy.
-If the roles were reversed there would be riots in the street, so we CAN'T let Brexit be derailed by this City slicker and a Brazilian crimper, writes RICHARD LITTLEJOHN

 Argues that the decision by three High Court judges to side with the sore losers who want to scupper Britain’s departure from the European Union is a constitutional outrage.